-1. My high school child is taking classes at St. Petersburg College and has a current IEP or 504 plan.
-Who is working with my child on IEP goals, service delivery time, supports and services or informing professors of accommodations for IEP's or 504 plans?
+1. My high schooler is taking classes at St. Petersburg College and has a current IEP or 504 plan.
+Who is working with him/her/them on IEP goals, service delivery time, support and services or informing professors of accommodations for IEP's or 504 plans?